Since we can't meet in person right now, you may want to check out this site so you can still play chess.

 Good conduct and appropriate behavior are also mandatory at all times during Chess Club meetings, and the Fayette County Student Code of Conduct will be strictly enforced.
 Any student that demonstrates inappropriate conduct and/or irresponsible behavior will be removed from the Chess Club.

 There is no fee for joining the Chess Club!
 However, donations are always welcomed, and we hope to host an open chess tournament during the year to raise money for purchasing game clocks and/or more tournament sets.

 If you would like to join the club, please complete the following form, and return it to Mrs. Keller or your homeroom teacher by February 14th.
 Thanks!

 So, to summarize:

 - Attendance each week is totally optional, but your parent must inform the school if you are not attending.

 - You can see which dates we will have Chess Club on the Inman Elementary website www.fcboe.org/ies

-- Note: Late pick-ups (after 3:40) will still go to ASP, and you may be charged applicable fees.
+- Late pick-ups (after 3:40) WILL go to ASP, and you may be charged applicable fees

 "Chess teaches foresight, by having to plan ahead; vigilance, by having to keep watch over the whole chess board; caution, by having to restrain ourselves from making hasty moves; and finally, we learn from chess the greatest maxim in life - that even when everything seems to be going badly for us we should not lose heart, but always hoping for a change for the better, steadfastly continue searching for the solutions to our problems."